Notice of Pre-AIA or AIA Status

 Not disclosed by Whitman is: determining brand contamination based on the captured images and the predefined brand contamination conditions; and determining the ambience score based on the corresponding monitored data, the determined planogram compliance, the determined brand contamination, and one or more compliance conditions pre-set for each of the plurality of predefined parameters of the corresponding product category.

 However, Adato discloses a method for planogram compliance in retail stores and teaches image processing to determine compliance with planograms by image matching for proper brand locations on shelves, see [0192 and 0207].
 See also [0363, 0402, and 0425] discussing improper locations among disparate brands.
+Noting that the instant disclosure defined brand contamination as storing a competitor brand in the asset provided by a particular brand (location), Adato is concluded to accurately disclose the instant claim limitations.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to score per brand contamination, per the method of Adato, within Whitman’s method for determining compliance, because this provides the intended result of making sure a specific product (brand – Coca-Cola® as opposed to Pepsi®, in Adato), is stored or displayed in a specific location.
-While defined as contamination within the instant application, Adato accomplishes the same result of having a competitor brand identified as being in the competition’s storage location
+While defined as contamination within the instant application, Adato accomplishes the same result of having a competitor brand identified as being in the competition’s storage location.

 Regarding claim 24, the combination of Whitman and Adato discloses all the limitations of claim 1, above.
-Whitman further discloses: wherein determining the planogram compliance is based on a trained artificial intelligence (AI) model; (see [0224] disclosing an artificial intelligence circuit to evaluate products based on images.).
+Whitman further discloses: wherein determining the planogram compliance is based on a trained artificial intelligence (AI) model; (see [0224] disclosing an artificial intelligence circuit to evaluate products based on images).

 Response to Arguments

 The Examiner adds that claims can recite a mental process even if they are claimed as being performed on a computer.
 Courts have found claims requiring a generic computer or nominally reciting a generic computer may still recite a mental process even though the claim limitations are not performed entirely in the human mind.
-The instant amended claims recite receiving data, comparing images to a planogram (an image itself), making a determination, and assessing performance.
+The instant amended claims recite receiving data, comparing readings, and assessing performance.
 These are all steps that the human mind has can perform when performing traditional merchandising.
 Applicant discloses that “[o]ne of the traditional techniques used is to hire third party auditors or empower the distributor sales representative to conduct in-store audits.”
 Specification [0004].
+Applicant’s arguments are not persuasive.

 Conclusion